moq-wg/moq-transport/draft-ietf-moq-transport.md

 a given SUBSCRIBE of either SUBSCRIBE_OK or SUBSCRIBE_ERROR.

-For successful subscriptions, the publisher maintains a list of subscribers for each full track name.
-Each new OBJECT belonging to the track is forwarded to each active subscriber, dependent on the congestion response.
-A subscription remains active until it expires, until the publisher of the track terminates the track with a SUBSCRIBE_FIN (see {{message-subscribe-fin}}) or a SUBSCRIBE_RST (see {{message-subscribe-rst}}).
+For successful subscriptions, the publisher maintains a list of subscribers for each track.
+Each new OBJECT belonging to the track within the subscription range is forwarded to each active subscriber, dependent on the congestion response.
+A subscription remains active until it expires, until the publisher of the track terminates the track with a SUBSCRIBE_FIN
+(see {{message-subscribe-fin}}) or a SUBSCRIBE_RST (see {{message-subscribe-rst}}).